PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

 rewritten query against the composite database.
-This is the formal analogue of the "the rewritten query produces the same provenance as the annotated semantics" correctness statement from the ICDE paper, for the partial fragment proved.
+This is the formal analogue of the "the rewritten query produces the same provenance as the annotated semantics" correctness statement from the ICDE paper, for the partial fragment proved (the (R4) multiset-difference case is in progress).

 Probabilistic-Qual Classifier
 -----------------------------